 CCF politician Tommy Douglas was masterful orator.
 One of his classic speeches is Mouseland, a drama in which mice keep voting against their better interests for either black or white cats.
 Douglas says that mice should vote for mice rather than fat cats.

-Agnes Macphail was the first woman elected to Canada’s House of Commons, and after taking her seat early in 1922 she encountered many taunts and inappropriate treatment.
-Undaunted, she demanded the full equality of women.
-These are brief excerpts from speeches Macphail made in the House of Commons regarding existing divorce laws.
+Agnes Macphail, in 1921, was the first woman elected to Canada’s House of Commons.
+She was a progressive and a renowned orator.
+These are brief excerpts from speeches Macphail made in the House of Commons regarding divorce laws.

 Preston Manning founded the Reform Party of Canada in 1987.
 The party was reorganized as the Canadian Alliance in 2000.
 Manning lost the leadership contest to Stockwell Day but remained in parliament until his retirement in January 2002.
 This is his farewell speech.